mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/yahia.elastal/index.md

 ### Week 12 - 18 May
 - **Component Installation**:
 Started mounting components onto the cardboard structure.
 Fixed the LCD display, LEDs, sensors and RFID in their designated positions.
+- **Smart Lighting Feature**:
+Completed the implementation of the smart lighting logic.
+Each LED now adjusts its brightness automatically based on readings from its corresponding LDR sensor, and the system can switch between OFF, ON, and SMART modes using push buttons.
 ### Week 19 - 25 May
+- **Code Progress**:
+Focused on finalizing the integration of the LCD screen and the temperature sensors.
+- **Project Polishing**:
+Worked on improving the visual appearance of the cardboard house by adding decorations and details to make the model more presentable for demonstration.
 ## Hardware
 - Infrared Flame Sensor: Used to detect any nearby fire in the kitchen area, triggering an emergency alarm when activated.
 - Active Buzzer Module: Provides audio feedback; it is activated both when a fire is detected and when an unauthorized RFID tag is scanned at the entrance.